tonethar/IGME-235-Shared/hw/designtospec.md

 ## IV: Submissions
 - You should post your Homework in a subdirectory of your 235 page.
 Use a unique folder name (there should be no way to get to it easily from your 235 Home Page).
 Zip your files together and upload them to the assignment on myCourses (when it is created), and include a URL to the live version of your page in the comments field.

-The Due Date for the assignment is TBD...
-Please check your myCourses Assignments area for the specific Due Date soon.
+The Due Date for the assignment is Tuesday, February 18th at the beginning of class...
+Please check your myCourses Assignments area for submission details.